-1. Overview/ factual information
+1. Overview / factual information

-Programme/award title(s) Foundation Degree (FD) Visual Media Arts Teaching Institution South West College Awarding Institution The Open University (OU) Date of first OU validation September 2020 Date of latest OU (re)validation N/A Next revalidation Credit points for the award 240 UCAS Code N/A JACS Code P300 - P390 (Media Studies) W600 - W690 (Cinematics and Photography) W800 - W810 (Imaginative Writing, Scriptwriting) Programme start date and cycle of starts if appropriate.
-September 2020 Underpinning QAA subject benchmark(s) Communication, Media, Film & Cultural Studies Other external and internal reference points used to inform programme outcomes.
+Programme/award title(s) Foundation Degree (FD) Visual Media Arts Teaching Institution South West College Awarding Institution The Open University (OU) Date of first OU validation April 2020 Date of latest OU (re)validation April 2025 Next revalidation April 2030 Credit points achieved for the award 240 UCAS Code (if applicable) N/A HECoS Code (if applicable) LDCS Code (FE Colleges England only N/A Programme start date and cycle of starts if appropriate.
+September 2025 Underpinning QAA subject benchmark(s) Communication, Media, Film & Cultural Studies Other external and internal reference points used to inform programme outcomes (including QAA Characteristics Statements).
 For apprenticeships, the standard or framework against which it will be delivered.
-Professional/statutory recognition N/A For apprenticeships fully or partially integrated Assessment.
-N/A Mode(s) of Study (PT, FT, DL, Mix of DL & Face-to-Face) Apprenticeship Full Time Duration of the programme for each mode of study 2 years Dual accreditation (if applicable) N/A Date of production/revision of this specification February 2020
+Northern Ireland Skills Barometer 2023-2033 Government Industrial Strategy - Economy 2030; South West College Development Plan; QAA UK Quality Code for Higher Education Feedback from industry Subject Benchmark Statement: Media Professional/statutory/ accreditation recognition N/A For apprenticeships fully or non-integrated Assessment.
+If fully integrated, EPAO being used.
+N/A Mode(s) of Study (PT, FT, DL, Mix of DL & Face-to-Face) Apprenticeship Full Time Duration of the programme for each mode of study Two Years Dual accreditation (if applicable) N/A Date of production/revision of this specification March 2025

-Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
+Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if they take full advantage of the learning opportunities that are provided.

-More detailed information on the learning outcomes, content, and teaching, learning and assessment methods of each module can be found in student module guide(s) and the students' handbook.
+More detailed information on the learning outcomes, content, and teaching, learning and assessment methods of each module can be found in student module guide(s) and the students handbook.